MartinArmstrongAU/CP3407_Group_Project/iteration_1.md

 * User Story 01: (Title: Create Company Profile - as a Cleaning Business) (Joshua Finch), date completed: 23/03/2025

 ### Burn Down for iteration-1 (see chapter 4):
-Update this at least once per week
+Update this at least once per week:
+* 5 weeks left, 40 days of estimated amount of work left (added a 5th week because we got an extension)
-* 4 weeks left, 40 days of estimated amount of work
+* 4 weeks left, 40 days of estimated amount of work left
+* 3 weeks left, 40 days of estimated amount of work left
-* 2 weeks left, 40 days
+* 2 weeks left, 40 days of estimated amount of work left
-* 1 weeks left, 40 days
+* 1 week left, 40 days of estimated amount of work left
-* 0 weeks left, 30 days
+* 0 week/s left, 30 days of estimated amount of work left

-* Actual Velocity: ??
+Actual Velocity: 0.25 (see below)

 #### How to calculate actual velocity:
 E1 = Estimated user-story days (per developer) (after the poker game).
 For example 70